Free or cheap things to do on the Big Island and still have a great time!

 Visit the Lookout point at Waipio Valley

 The stunning vistas at the lookout point to Waipio Valley truly inspires to the valley floor, HI’ilawe waterfalls and the surrounding hills in this ancient gulch where taro farms, wild horses and a large black sand beach fill in the landscape.
 This is a real Hawaiian adventure if you’re willing to hike down to the valley and explore the beach areas that are draw even though swimming is not advised due to strong waves breaking on the shoreline.
+The areas leading to the waterfall and back are all private lands so please do not trespass into those back areas.

 The beautiful Akaka Falls